About the Challenge Challenge Description Submission Winning Teams Organizers Contact

 Participation

-Participants will be required to create a CodaBench account to participate in the challenge.
-Additionally, participants will be asked to provide a report, if they wish to be eligible for awards.
+Participants are required to create a Codabench account to participate in the challenge.
+Additionally, participants are required to sign up for the Task(s) they would like to join: Adversarial Attack Competition and/or Model Robustness Competition.
+Moreover, participants are required to sign up using this Google Form.
+Furthermore, participants will be asked to provide a technical report, if they wish to be eligible for awards.

 Awards

 For both tasks, the winning teams will be awarded 1.000€.
-Additionally, we would like to provide free conference registration to a member of both winning teams.
+Additionally, we will provide free conference registration to a member of both winning teams.

 Terms and Conditions